anenriquez/mrta/README.md

 - Same as the timetable monitor, but only updates the robot's proxy timetable.

 ### Robot
-Physical robot (in this case, just a mockup)
+Physical robot (in this case, just a mockup).

 #### Schedule Monitor
 - Receives a task queue and schedules the first task in the queue.